mythz/mythz.github.com/source/_posts/2013-02-24-alan-kay-on-software.markdown

-[power of context (pdf)](http://www.vpri.org/pdf/m2004001_power.pdf) impacts learning and goes on to provide a glimpse of the incredible innovation he was surrounded with during his time working on [ARPA](http://en.wikipedia.org/wiki/Advanced_Research_Projects_Agency) and at [Xerox PARC](http://en.wikipedia.org/wiki/PARC_(company)) whose creative works have formed much of personal computing and programming as we know it today.
+[power of context (pdf)](http://www.vpri.org/pdf/m2004001_power.pdf) impacts learning and goes on to provide a glimpse of the incredible innovation he was surrounded with during his time working on [ARPA](http://en.wikipedia.org/wiki/Advanced_Research_Projects_Agency) and at
+<a href="http://en.wikipedia.org/wiki/PARC_(company)">Xerox PARC</a>
+whose creative works have formed much of personal computing and programming as we know it today.

 ## On Software Engineering